rpajanssen/api-test-examples/springboot-restassured/README.md

 This example project will help you write integration tests for SpringBoot REST resources using RestAssured and using Spring MockMvc (yeah... a bonus!).

+We have two MockMVC examples!
+One sliced test that mocks non-MVC dependencies/classes.
+An one fully wired MockMVC test (nothing mocked!), that works exactly the same as a fully wired RestAssured driven integration test.

 Note that you have to question yourselves why you are using RestAssured if you are using Spring Boot!

 # Requirements